 Home Solar Panels - Independent Buyers Guide For NZ

 This guide provides the information you’ll need to help make informed solar power investment decisions.
-From what questions to ask the solar companies, to figuring out what are the best solar panels to buy
+From how to choose the best solar companies, to figuring out what are the best solar panels to buy.

 This solar buyer’s guide aims to assist customers who are looking to install grid-connected solar power systems, or for customers looking to have solar power with batteries installed.